openturns/otlm/python/doc/developer_guide/architecture/architecture.rst

     By using a singular value decomposition, maybe some post-processing computations (like leverages) could be easier to compute.
   - Instead of optimal trend coefficients, maybe we could return their law.
-  - Implement the stepwise method for generalized linear models.
+  - Extend use of the stepwise method for generalized linear models.
-  - Sensitivity analysis
+  - *Sensitivity analysis*: standard regression coefficients are currently defined in :class:`~openturns.CorrelationAnalysis`.
+    An improvement is to rely on :class:`~otlmr.LinearModelResult` in a new post-processing.